kevinsunchen/musicards/README.md

 ## What you need to change

 - Update this README file ;)
-- Update the package.json file with your app name :) (line 2)

 ## Socket stuff
-Note: we'll be getting to this in lecture in week 2, so don't worry if you don't know it yet

-- If you're not using realtime updating or don't need server->client communication, you can remove socket entirely! (server-socket.js, client-socket.js, and anything that imports them)
 - If you are using socket, consider what you want to do with the FIXME in server-socket.js

-## How to integrate into your own project

-On GitHub download this repository as a zip file, then extract the files into your own repository.
-Warning: make sure you copy the hidden files too: .babelrc, .gitignore, .npmrc, and .prettierrc

 ## don't touch